Naveen0987/Naveen0987/README.md

 - 👋 Hi, I’m @Naveen0987
-- 👀 I’m interested in ...Web-Development
+- 👀 I’m interested in ...Java Developer
-- 🌱 I’m currently learning ...HTML,CSS,BOOTSTRAP,JS
+- 🌱 I’m currently learning ...Java FUllStack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...naveennaveengoud10@gmail.com